Aryan-Singh09/Expense-Calculator/README.md

-💰 Smart Expense Manager (Enhanced)
+💰 Smart Expense Manager (Enhanced):

 A versatile, multi-mode expense tracking application built in Python.
 This tool allows users to record daily expenses and provides insights and data visualization through either a modern Desktop GUI or a simple Web Interface.

 ✨ Features